 Of course, it’s not quite that simple.
 Type 2 diabetes develops because of lifestyle (lack of exercise, weight gain, eating a lot of foods that tax your pancreas…), but it is also genetic.
 Some people are just very unlucky, and predisposed to it.
 If these pre-disposed people gain some weight or stop exercising as much or start eating more simple sugars and carbs, it can really increase their chances of getting Type 2 diabetes, much more than if a “non-predisposed” person gained weight.
 Some people, despite working very hard to manage the disease, can’t fully stop the progression.
 Genetically, they drew the short straw.
 But the bottom line is, Type 2 diabetes is, if not “curable”, at least fully “manageable.”
 For many extremely impressive folks (including my grandmother!), the right diet and lifestyle changes (and perhaps a bit of medication), and their blood sugar numbers can fully return to normal.
 A doctor, at that point, would consider your diabetes in ‘remission.’
 You might never have to take medications, be able to stop the ones you’re on, or never have to go on insulin.

 It’s hard.
-As hell.
 You have to be extremely conscientious of food choices, you have to be extremely diligent about exercise, and you have to monitor constantly.
 And, you have to get at least a bit lucky, genetically.
 But there’s hope.